White-label and private labels models both mean you’re selling a product made by someone else, just under your own brand.

 With white labeling, you can get a finished solution customized for your business needs within a short time, one month tops.

 This way, you can start earning almost immediately and the only thing you’ll have to worry about is building your business strategy and product marketing.
 Besides, sometimes even already-established companies require changes and a shift to white-label ad tech platforms.
+The cost model is different: lower entry point, but ongoing fees, such as subscriptions, rev share, licensing, add up over time.

 Best white-label solutions for digital advertisers